-Former French president Nicolas Sarkozy started his political comeback Friday, standing for the leadership of his conservative party in what is almost certainly a stepping stone to another presidential bid in 2017.
+Former French president Nicolas Sarkozy has launched his political comeback, standing for the leadership of his conservative party in what is almost certainly a stepping stone to another presidential bid in 2017.

-According to Le Figaro, France’s leading conservative newspaper, more than half of party members had voted in the leadership contest by Saturday afternoon.
-Online polls were due to close Saturday night.
+Le Figaro, France’s leading conservative newspaper, reports that more than half of party members had voted in the leadership contest as of Saturday afternoon.

-Copé was a protégé of Sarkozy’s and a hardliner on immigration issues.
-Fillon and Juppé, by contrast, are considered more liberal.
+Copé was a protégé of Sarkozy’s and a hardliner on immigration.
+Fillon and Juppé, by contrast, are more liberal.

-Polls suggest Sarkozy could beat Le Pen in a hypothetical runoff election against the incumbent whereas the nationalist would beat Hollande.
+Polls suggest Sarkozy could beat Le Pen in a presidential runoff whereas Le Pen would beat Hollande.